Golden Gate Canyon State Park is located just northwest of Golden, Colorado and about 30 miles from Denver.

 Lastly, it should be noted that visiting the park during the early winter months can be dubious.
 During this time, parts of the park might be icy and slippery yet not obviously so.
 If visitors don’t exercise extreme caution in these environments, then injuries could result.
 Given the isolated nature of some parts of the park, it might be difficult to find quick transportation if an accident occurs.

-What Are Some Tips for Visiting Golden Gate Canyon State Park?
+Tips for Visiting Golden Gate Canyon State Park

 We recommend bringing extra food and water regardless of how long you plan on staying at Golden Gate Canyon State Park.
 This is particularly important during the summer months when it’s paramount to stay properly hydrated and fueled.